What legal risks does Cohen's testimony pose to Trump?

 Cohen gave the committee a copy of two $35,000 checks issued in 2017, one that Cohen said was signed by Trump and the other signed by his son Donald Trump Jr. to reimburse Cohen for paying off Daniels.

-Cohen pleaded guilty in August to campaign finance law violations for his role in orchestrating the secret “hush money” payments to Daniels and a second woman who also said she had a sexual relationship with Trump.
+Cohen pleaded guilty in August to campaign finance law violations for his role in orchestrating the secret “hush money” payments to Daniels and a second woman, former Playboy model Karen McDougal, who also said she had a sexual relationship with Trump.

 Under federal law, individual campaign contributions cannot exceed $2,700 per election and must be disclosed.
 Contributions are defined as payments intended to influence the election.